spiegelib/spiegelib/docs/source/contributing.rst

 	`librenderman <https://github.com/fedden/RenderMan>`_ is a python library for programmatically interacting with VST synthesizers.
 	It uses `boost-python <https://www.boost.org/doc/libs/1_66_0/libs/python/doc/html/index.html>`_ to wrap
 	a `JUCE <https://juce.com/>`_ application.
 Getting it running inside of a ``conda`` env is not the most straightforward thing and hopefully we can work to get it packaged in anaconda at some point.
+But, for now:

 	a) `Download and install JUCE <https://shop.juce.com/get-juce>`_